 Frits Winterwerp was detained in a psychiatric hospital.
 He said that he was not mentally ill and he should be released.
 However, he was repeatedly prevented from making his case in the Dutch courts, which kept extending his detention without hearing from him.
 The European court ruled this had violated his right to liberty.
 Reforms were made to protect people in Mr Winterwerp’s situation.

 Allar Harkmann was arrested and detained, without a court hearing his case or examining the legality of his detention.
 He was only released after 15 days.
-The Strasbourg court ruled that the failure to have Mr Harkmann’s detention promptly reviewed by a judge, and the lack of any opportunity for him to obtain compensation, had violated his right to liberty.
+The European court ruled that the failure to have Mr Harkmann’s detention promptly reviewed by a judge, and the lack of any opportunity for him to obtain compensation, had violated his right to liberty.

 Josette Prencipe was in her mid-sixties when she was arrested and detained for almost 4 years, without facing trial.
 She was accused of making illegal bank transfers.
-The Strasbourg court ruled that the authorities had breached Mrs Prencipe’s right to liberty.
+The European court ruled that the authorities had breached Mrs Prencipe’s right to liberty.
 The case triggered a series of reforms, including a new time limit on pre-trial detention.